FrancisGosselin/DQN-LHGames2018/README.md

 # Deep Q-Learning AI LHGAMES2018

-This is the bot we made during the 10hours AI challenge of the LHGames.
+This is the bot we made during the 10 hours AI challenge of the LHGames.
 Allthough we did not have the time to train it fully, we did have time to create a model adapted to the game using Theano and keras.